-As an initial effort, we built nine data analytics modules covering the most popular steps of Ribo-seq analysis, including quality checks, filtering and trimming, alignment, counting and normalization of the sequenced reads and, very often, postmapping quality inspection, ORF detection, differential translation analysis, functional enrichment analysis and integrative exploration of analytical results (Figure 1).
+As an initial effort, we built 9 data analytics modules covering the most popular steps of Ribo-seq analysis, including quality checks, filtering & trimming, alignment, counting and normalization of the sequenced reads and, very often, postmapping quality inspection, ORF detection, differential translation analysis, functional enrichment analysis and integrative exploration of analytical results (Figure 1).
 When receiving FASTQ files of Ribo-seq data, an initial check of sequence quality based on diagnostic quality plots is essential.
 The outstanding tools FastQC [31] and MultiQC [32] are preinstalled to assess the overall quality of the sequence reads.
 To further increase the quality and reliability of the analysis, the trimming of adaptor sequences and low-quality bases together with the widely used method of filtering read lengths are very important components of the data analysis.
 These processes are achieved by the ultrafast all-in-one FASTQ preprocessor fastp [33].
 Typically, the next step is the alignment of reads to a reference genome, which is conducted with two fast, sensitive aligners, HISAT2 [34] and STAR [35].
-Notably, to save personnel time and simplify operations, reference genomes (FASTA format) and gene annotation files (GTF format) for multiple species (including eukaryotes-Arabidopsis thaliana, Caenorhabditis elegans, Danio rerio, Drosophila melanogaster, Gallus gallus, Homo sapiens, Mus musculus, Rattus norvegicus and Saccharomyces cerevisiae; and prokaryotes-Bacillus subtilis, Escherichia coli strain K12, Escherichia coli strain Sakai, Halobacterium salinarum, Pseudomonas fluorescens, Salmonella enterica and Streptomyces albidoflavus) are built into this module.
+Notably, to save personnel time and simplify operations, reference genomes (FASTA format) and gene annotation files (GTF format) for multiple species (including eukaryotes - Arabidopsis thaliana, Caenorhabditis elegans, Danio rerio, Drosophila melanogaster, Gallus gallus, Homo sapiens, Mus musculus, Rattus norvegicus, and Saccharomyces cerevisiae; and prokaryotes - Bacillus subtilis, Escherichia coli strain K12, Escherichia coli strain Sakai, Halobacterium salinarum, Pseudomonas fluorescens, Salmonella enterica and Streptomyces albidoflavus) are built into this module.
 Once the reads have been mapped, they can generally be assigned to a gene or a transcript with higher confidence, which is known as counting.
 Here, a general-purpose read summarization program, featureCounts [36], is used for the inference of gene and isoform abundance.
 After counting, normalization is of vital importance to accurately interpret the results of experiments since sample-specific systematic biases, along with distortions such as those affecting the overall distribution of count data, can introduce unwanted variation in Ribo-seq data that will obscure the underlying biological signal.
-Multiple normalization strategies are presented here, including the reads per kilobase per million mapped reads, fragments per kilobase per million mapped reads and transcripts per million methods.
+Multiple normalization strategies are presented here, including the reads per kilobase per million mapped reads (RPKM), fragments per kilobase per million mapped reads (FPKM), and transcripts per million (TPM) methods.

-Because of the unique characteristics of Ribo-seq data, one critical step is the evaluation of postmapping quality, including the assessment of the read-length distribution, codon-frame phasing, triplet periodicity and read counts across genomic features (e.g. coding sequence, untranslated regions, noncoding RNAs and mitochondria), and often, the computation of various metagene plots.
+Due to the unique characteristics of Ribo-seq data, one critical step is the evaluation of postmapping quality, including the assessment of the read-length distribution, codon-frame phasing, triplet periodicity, and read counts across genomic features (e.g., coding sequence, UTRs, noncoding RNAs, and mitochondria) and often the computation of various metagene plots.
 RiboseQC is responsible for confirming these characteristic features of high-quality Ribo-seq libraries and is already installed [16].
-Such strategies have opened avenues for re-evaluating the coding capacity of the genome, particularly in many genomic regions outside of annotated protein-coding genes that were previously assumed to be noncoding regions [37].
-Several state-of-the-art tools, including Ribo-TISH [38], PRICE [19], RiboCode [39] and ORFquant [18], are preinstalled, providing alternative options to cater to the demands of different user preferences.
-For most Riboseq studies, the data analyses also include the following key steps: differential translation efficiency analysis and functional enrichment analysis.
-To facilitate differential analysis, DESeq2 [40] and Xtail [20] are preinstalled to identify quantitative changes in translation between experimental groups and even in translational efficiency levels when uploading match RNA-seq and Ribo-seq data.
-To facilitate enrichment analysis, clusterProfiler
+Such strategies have opened avenues for reevaluating the coding capacity of the genome, particularly in many genomic regions outside of annotated protein-coding genes that were previously assumed to be noncoding regions [37].
+Several state-of-the-art tools, including Ribo-TISH [38], PRICE [19], RiboCode [39], and ORFquant [40], are preinstalled, providing alternative options to cater to the demands of different user preferences.
+For most Ribo-seq studies, the data analyses also include the following key steps: differential translation efficiency analysis and functional enrichment analysis.
+To facilitate differential analysis, DESeq2 [41] and Xtail [20] are preinstalled to identify quantitative changes in translation between experimental groups and even in translational efficiency levels when uploading match RNA-seq and Ribo-seq data.
+To facilitate enrichment analysis, clusterProfiler [42] is preinstalled to unveil biological functions and pathways of differential genes.
+In addition, to gain an integrative view of these results, the IGV-Web application [43] is already installed for interactive exploration of the analytical results through a web browser.